clulab/tomcat-text/message_specs/chat_analysis_message.md

 ---                     | ---    | ---
 header.timestamp | string | Time of processing by Dialog Agent, in ISO 8601 format: YYYY-MM-DDTHH:MM:SS.SSSZ
 header.message_type | string | Message type.
 Hardcoded to "**event**"
 header.version | string | Dialog Agent software version.
-Follows trial version, or "**1.0**" if trial version not available msg.experiment_id | string | The experiment id this message is associated with msg.trial_id | string | The trial id this message is associated with msg.timestamp | string | same as header.timestamp
+Follows trial.header.version, or "**1.0**" if no trial.
+msg.experiment_id | string | The experiment id this message is associated with msg.trial_id | string | The trial id this message is associated with msg.timestamp | string | same as header.timestamp